8 Questions to Consider Before Cashing Out Your 401(k)

 You may also be able to take out a short term bank loan.
 While it’s important to consider the interest rates and credit implications, it may be more advantageous than cashing out your 401(k)

 If you’re a homeowner, you can also access funds that are tied up in your home equity.
-Through Truehold’s Sale-Leaseback, for example, you can sell your home and access all of your home equity without having to leave your house.
-By becoming a renter, you access substantial wealth without taking on any debt.
-If you’re interested in learning more about this popular way to get cash without compromising your quality of life, call a Truehold Advisor at 314-353-9757.
+Through Truehold’s sell and stay transaction, for example, you can sell your home and access your home equity, and then continue living in your home as a renter.
+This way, you can access wealth without taking on debt.
+If you’re interested in learning more about this popular way to get cash without compromising your quality of life, call a Truehold representative at 314-353-9757.

 Be intentional when cashing out your 401(k)